sashsvamir/docker-testspeed/README.md

 ### Results on mac

-Speed of write 10 MB to docker write to:
+Default speed of write 10 MB to docker write to:
 - layer:
 ```
 ....70.3 MB/s